FelixHenninger/lab.js/docs/tutorial/study.rst

 .. note::
   **This documentation page is currently under development.
 Sorry for that!**

-  We're actively working on this, so please check back in a bit.
-Also, please be invited to send us a line or two, we've probably got a half-baked working version that we can share, or we can help you get started directly.
+  We're actively working on this, so there might be parts that are missing or incomplete.
+Please be invited to start with the tutorial nonetheless, the additional parts are coming very soon.

+  If you find something awry or missing content, please don't hesitate to send us a line or two, we're happy to explain things further or to give you a personal tutorial via Skype/Hangouts/etc. or in person.

   Sorry for the trouble!